This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Caramel Apple Scones: Drizzle caramel over the baked scones for a decadent caramel apple flavor.
-You could also fold in small caramel bits before baking for little pockets of sweetness throughout.
+- Caramel Apple Scones: Drizzle homemade salted caramel over the baked scones or fold in small caramel bits before baking.

-• Apple Ginger Scones: Add 1 tablespoon of finely chopped crystallized ginger to the dough for a zesty, spicy kick that contrasts wonderfully with the sweetness of the apples.
+- Apple Ginger Scones: Stir in 1 tablespoon of finely chopped crystallized ginger for a spicy-sweet kick.

 How To Make Apple Scones

-These step-by-step photos and instructions help you visualize how to make a small batch of apple cinnamon scones.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make a small batch of apple cinnamon scones.
+See the recipe card below for ingredient amounts and full recipe instructions.

-1. Mix Dry Ingredients: Combine flour, baking powder, salt, cinnamon, baking soda, and sugar in a large bowl.
+- Mix Dry Ingredients: In a large bowl, combine the flour, baking powder, salt, cinnamon, baking soda, and sugar.

-1. Shape the Dough: Turn the dough out onto a lightly floured surface.
-Knead gently just until it forms a circle.
-If the dough is too sticky, sprinkle a little more flour on it.
-Cut the circle into 4 wedges.
+- Shape and Cut Dough: Turn the dough onto a lightly floured surface.
+Knead gently into a circle.
+If it’s too sticky, add a little more flour.
+Cut into 4 wedges.

 Expert Tips